spences10/scottspence.com/copy/faq.md

 ## Salary?

-In my next permanent role I'm looking for roles starting at **€135,200**.
-Please take note of the currency and convert it accordingly to currency the company pays in.

 As I mentioned earlier I run OES Technology where I offer consulting on a contract basis if you have a project in mind [get in touch] to discuss.

 Want me to come on board on a contract basis?
 Sweet!
 I'm open to that!
-Depending on the setup I'd be looking for something in the region of **€92,380** or a day rate of **€366.59**.
+Depending on the setup I'd be looking for a day rate of **€549.89**.

+In my next permanent role I'm looking for roles starting at **€135,200**.
+Please take note of the currency and convert it accordingly to currency the company pays in.

 ---